dachcom-digital/pimcore-toolbox/docs/13_Wysiwyg_Editor.md

 ### Object Editor Configuration
 If you only need to modify the toolbar configuration for objects, add this to your configuration:

+> [!NOTE]
-> **Note!** The object configuration does not respect different toolbox context environments at the moment.
+> The object configuration does not respect different toolbox context environments at the moment.
 > Objects are not restricted to any sites by nature which makes any context-binding quite impossible.

 **Example**